 Step 9: Add Products and Services to Your Profile

 Finally, add your available products and/or services to your Google business listing.
-When you list your products and services on your Google My Business listing, customers can quickly see a description and price for them.
+When you list your products and services on your Google Business Profile listing, customers can quickly see a description and price for them.
 Each product or service shows up as a tab on your profile that customers can click on for more details.

 Optimize Your Profile for Higher Rankings

-When you optimize your Google My Business listing, then Google has all of the information it needs to rank you at the top of the local map pack.
+When you optimize your Google Business Profile listing, then Google has all of the information it needs to rank you at the top of the local map pack.
 This leads to increased website traffic and more reviews.
 This can not only give you an SEO boost but help play into your prominence and relevance rankings.

 Download Our Free GMB Checklist